DianZzzz/DianZzzz.github.io/_finance/CFA/Trading-and-Performance Evaluation.md

 -  `Macro attribution`: attribution at the sponsor level to evaluate the asset owner’s tactical asset allocation and manager selection decisions
 -  `Micro attribution`: attribution at the portfolio manager level to evaluate the impact of the portfolio manager’s decisions

-#### Return-based vs. Holding-based vs. Transaction-based
-- `Returns-based attribution`:
+#### Three Approaches

+##### Returns-based attribution
 - Uses only the total portfolio returns over a period to identify the components of the investment process that have generated the returns.
 - Easiest to implement but least accurate
+- Most appropriate when the underlying portfolio holdings are not readily available with sufficient frequency at the required level of detail (e.g., hedge funds)

+##### Holdings-based attribution
--  `Holdings-based attribution`: calculates the return of portfolio and benchmark components based upon the price and foreign exchange rate changes applied to daily snapshots of portfolio holdings.
+- Calculates the return of portfolio and benchmark components based upon the price and foreign exchange rate changes applied to daily snapshots of portfolio holdings.
--  `Transaction- based attribution`: captures the impact of intra-day trades and exogenous events such as a significant class action settlement.
-- `Performance appraisal` uses the results of risk, return, and attribution analyses to assess the quality of a portfolio's performance.
+- Most appropriate for investment strategies with little turnover (e.g., passive strategies)

+##### Transaction- based attribution
+- Most effective for active stock selection portfolios because it captures both the holdings and the transactions (purchases/sales) completed within the defined period, which would allow the entire excess return to be quantified and explained.

 #### Equity Return Attribution